petesouth/shygames-enemywave/README.md

 Sublicensing, distribution, sale, or commercial utilization of the Software beyond the explicit permissions granted herein is prohibited.
 Modification, reverse-engineering, decompilation, or any attempts to extract the source code of the Software are forbidden, save for educational or personal purposes as permitted herein.

-All rights, title, and interest in and to the Software (excluding content provided by users) are, and will remain the exclusive property of ShyHumanGames LLC.
+All rights, title, and interest in and to the Software (excluding content provided by users) are, and will remain the exclusive property of ShyHumanGames Software.
 The Software is safeguarded by copyright, trademark, and other laws both within the United States and foreign jurisdictions.

 For inquiries regarding this license, please reach out to pete_south@yahoo.com.